 Nadel and his wife purchased the Fairview Property for \$335,000 on June 14, 2004.
-The

-Fairview Property was a secondary residence of the Nadels and is located in the mountains of

-North Carolina.
-The Fairview Property has one known encumbrance: a loan with BB&T what the Receiver believed to be the fair market value of the property.
-The Receiver is currently negotiating with the other prospective buyer.
-Parties interested in purchasing the
+The Fairview Property was a secondary residence of the Nadels and is located in the mountains of North Carolina.
+The Fairview Property has one known encumbrance: a loan with BB&T Bank on which there is a remaining principal balance of approximately \$248,941.73.
+The Receiver received two offers for the purchase of the Fairview Property.
+One offer was below what the Receiver believed to be the fair market value of the property.
+The Receiver negotiated with the other prospective buyer; however, the buyer was unable to obtain financing.
+The Receiver retained \$2,000 from funds put in escrow by this prospective buyer.
+Parties interested in purchasing the Fairview Property should contact:

-Bank on which there is a remaining principal balance of approximately \$248,941.73.
-The

-Receiver received two offers for the purchase of the Fairview Property.
-One offer was below

-Fairview Property should contact:

-The Armour Team

-Mike and Nona Armour

-Keller Williams Professionals

-86 Asheland Avenue

-Asheville, NC 28801

-Mike Armour: (828) 771-2342

-Nona Armour: (828) 771-2336

-http://armourteam.homesandland.com, listing ID #13704540
+The Armour Team Mike and Nona Armour Keller Williams Professionals 86 Asheland Avenue Asheville, NC 28801 Mike Armour: (828) 771-2342 Nona Armour: (828) 771-2336 http://armourteam.homesandland.com, listing ID #13704540